qxzhao1/STA-141b-Final-Project/README.md

   4.which movies are included in the top 10 of the worldwide, the domestic and the overseas box office?
 Is there a large difference?

-  5.could the title of the movie affect the box office?
-Is there a pattern of naming for the movies with highest box office?
-Or the movies with most succesful box office share same words?
+  5.could the title of the movie affect the box office? is there a pattern of naming for the movies with highest box office? or the movies with most succesful box office share same words?

 * step 2 specific analysis of 2017 top 200 movies at worldwide box office